Blog · Review Essay · Last reviewed June 25, 2026

 The book's strongest insight is that defaults govern culture.
 A society where records naturally decay develops different habits from a society where records persist, travel, and return in search results.
 People do not only fear exposure; they adapt to anticipated exposure.
 They perform for future evaluators who may not share the context of the original act.

-This makes Delete a useful companion to Data and Goliath, The Black Box Society, The Googlization of Everything, and Discipline and Punish.
-All four help explain why a record is not merely a neutral trace.
+This makes Delete a useful companion to Data and Goliath, The Black Box Society, The Digital Person, and Privacy in Context.
+They explain why a record is not merely a neutral trace.
 It is a possible instrument of classification, discipline, pricing, suspicion, ranking, and exclusion.

 Forgetting is often discussed as mercy, but the book shows that it is also epistemic hygiene.
 Old information can be accurate and still misleading.
 It can be true and still out of proportion.
 It can preserve a fact while deleting the lived context that made the fact intelligible.